AdvancedCustomFields/docs/fields/gallery.md

 - Added `Allowed File Types` setting in version 5.1.9.

 ## Settings
-- **Minimum Selection**
-  The minimum number of images required for field validation.
-Defaults to 0.

-- **Maximum Selection**
+- **Return Format**
-  The maximum number of images required for field validation.
-Defaults to 0.
+  Specifies the format of the returned data.
+Choose from Array (array), URL (string), or ID (integer).

 - **Preview Size**
-  The WordPress image size which is displayed when editing the images.
-Defaults to Thumbnail.
+  The WordPress image size displayed when editing.

+- **Insert**
+  Specifies where new attachments are added.
+Chose from either Beginning or End.

 - **Library**
   Limits file selection to only those that have been uploaded to this post, or the entire library.

+- **Minimum Selection**
+  The minimum number of attachments required for field validation.

+- **Maximum Selection**
+  The maximum number of attachments required for field validation.

 - **Minimum**
   Adds upload validation for minimum width in pixels (integer), height in pixels (integer) and filesize in MB (integer).
 The filesize may also be entered as a string containing the unit. eg. `’400 KB’`.